aminalakhsham/Shoof-Pet/README.md

 # User stories
-1. **All Geust and User**
+1. **All Guest and User**

-- As a user/geust I want to be able to see all posts about missing pet.
+- As a user/guest I want to be able to see all posts about missing pet.
-- As a user/geust I want to be able to sign-up in the platform.
+- As a user/guest I want to be able to sign-up in the platform.
-- As a user/geust I want to be able to log-in to the platform.
+- As a user/guest I want to be able to log-in to the platform.

 2. **User who want find his own pet**